upendar9999/devTinder-web/README.md

 - See all my connections

 - New Page - See all my connections
-- New Page - See all my Conenction REquests
+- New Page - See all my Conenction Requests

+- Accpet/Reject connection requests

 Body
     NavBar
     Route=/  => Feed